Are you ready to learn about breath sounds? I sure hope so because that is what this study guide is all about.

 Causes of Abnormal Breath Sounds:

 There are several causes of abnormal breath sounds.
-Each of which are specific to the type of breath sounds a patient is experiencing:
+Each of which is specific to the type of breath sound the patient is experiencing:

 - Air moving through narrowed airways due to swelling or obstruction causes wheezes.